selimslab/selimslab.github.io/HOME/_tech/crypt.md

 title: Cryptography
 ---

-## Public Key Cryptography
+A key is a piece of information, usually a string of numbers or letters

+If you use a single key, its symmetric cryptography

 Public-key, or asymmetric cryptography, is a system that uses pairs of keys based on mathematical one-way functions

-If you use a single key, its symmetric cryptography

-A key is a piece of information, usually a string of numbers or letters

 ---